elematic/heximal/packages/templates/README.md

 ### Inheritance

-Stampino supports template inheritance similar to how the popular [Jinja](https://jinja.palletsprojects.com/) library does.
+Heximal Templates supports template inheritance similar to how the popular [Jinja](https://jinja.palletsprojects.com/) library does.

-Because Stampino does not automatically find templates in the DOM, even for simple rendering, specifying inheritance is done entirely out-of-band.
+Because Heximal Templates does not automatically find templates in the DOM, even for simple rendering, specifying inheritance is done entirely out-of-band.
 Set up code must find the template and it's super template, then pass both to `prepareTemplate()`.

 ```html
 <template id="base-template">